cbuschka/aws-scatter-gather/readme.md

 Implement batch processing on AWS:

 * Receive a single file of records to be processed via s3 upload
-* Process records as parallel as possible
+* Process records and update items in data store as parallel as possible
 * Detect when all records have been processed
 * Aggregate a result summary file in s3